noviicee/devops-test/README.md

     Current project version can be seen in file `version.txt` and it will be shown as version on web-page.
     What about adding build number to this version and auto-increment it on each build?

-    *I have added build number 01 to this version of the appplication and have created the [github-workflow](.github/workflows/main.yml) to trigger on each `deployment` and auto-increment the tag number on each build.*
+    *I have added build number 01 to this version of the appplication (check tags) and have created the [github-workflow](.github/workflows/main.yml) to get trigger on each `deployment` and auto-increment the tag number on each build.*

+    * *Pushing the application to heroku?*

 ## Monitoring

-*I have developed the `healthz` checkpoints, which allows the users to check the status of the application.
+*I have developed the `healthz` checkpoints, which allows the users to check the status of the application.*
-It can be accessed on `\healthz` [endpoint](#application-description).*
+*It can be accessed on `\healthz` [endpoint](#application-description).*

 ## Fixes?